 For those who have dreamed up their own Snoopy, meanwhile, the museum offers classes in cartooning, animation, character design, and other arts throughout the year for children and adults of all skill levels.

 The Peanuts crew was often seen skating in popular strips.
 So in tribute, Snoopy’s Home Ice (AKA Redwood Empire Ice Areana, 1667 W. Steel Lane, Santa Rosa, 707-546-7147) operates year-round just around the corner from the museum with open public skating and skate rental daily, plus lessons and more advanced freestyle sessions.
-Fans also love the broomball parties, in the idea of hockey put played on a roughened ice surface in tennis shoes with yes, brooms.
+Fans also love the broomball parties (a type of hockey played on a roughened ice surface in tennis shoes with yes, brooms).

-To keep everyone energized through the fun, the Warm Puppy Café welcomes with a view of the skaters on the ice plus sandwiches, salads, hot soups, pizza, coffees, hot chocolate and local, organic ice cream.
+To keep everyone energized through the fun, the Warm Puppy Café welcomes with a view of the skaters on the ice plus burgers, sandwiches, salads, hot soups, pizza, coffees, and hot chocolate.
 This was one of Schultz’ favorite places to grab a bite, himself, bringing extra fun in a Snoopy’s Special meal of a hot dog or sandwich, chips and drink served in an actual dog dish.

 As an extra attraction, the Children’s Museum of Sonoma County (1835 W. Steele Lane, Santa Rosa, 707-546-4069) is anchored by Mary’s Garden, covering an acre of play exhibitions like Ms. Caterpillar, solar operated butterflies, life size chrysalis, and water play tables.
 Designed for children age 10 and younger, the museum includes a Science and Imagination Gallery, with interactive exhibits providing hands-on play.